kumargauravin/nbs-angular-ui/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build and Production run with Express

-Run `ng build` to build the project.
+Run `npm build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Run `npm serve:ssr:nbs-ui`, Port is 4000. `http://localhost:4200/` for initial release /vbg/dashboard, /, /pages/dashboard all paths will goto dashboard.
+Note: Expecting SRE team to have a NGINX before application container while deploying to control configs if possible.
+Do a proxy-pass to localhost:4000.

 ## Running unit tests